 It’s kind of like giving yourself a deadline.
 For example, “I’ll complete this blog in 5 hours.”

 This “time box” aims to speed up your work process, and encourages you to work efficiently.
 That is – get more done in less time.
+Researching and finding the best calendar apps that work for you can be of great benefit here.

 It is pertinent to note that the effectiveness of each productivity method – task batching, time boxing, or day theming – varies for each individual.
 What works on one person may not work on the other one.